NEW RESEARCH: Parents as Consumers of Early Childhood Education

 We can ensure that parents’ voices are at the forefront of conversations about early childhood programs and policy by helping them ask the right questions to change the marketplace so that more Ideal Learning programs are available and affordable in their communities.

-This study was comprised from a combination of reviewed existing literature on parent motivations, and primary research in 2017 that included 12 focus groups and a nationwide survey of 1,449 parents.
+This study comprised a combination of existing literature on parent motivations and primary research in 2017 that included 12 focus groups and a nationwide survey of 1,449 parents.

 Download the full Parents as Consumers of Early Childhood Education research report here.